CFields651/fundclass/README.md

  - HOMEWORK: Start running your weatherapi.sh script to start collecting data using the 'nohup' command a above
    - write a function that calculates the average of the temperature of your weather data:
      - do a 'git pull' from your 'fundclass' repo.
 Copy the 'weather_functions.sh' script to your git repo
-     - weather_functions.sh has enough to get you started on your assginment.
+     - weather_functions.sh has enough to get you started on your assignment.
 Add your work it it.
-Be sure to look at 'examples.sh' to recall what a funtion looks like.
+Be sure to look at 'examples.sh' to recall what a function looks like.

 Supplemental